 Are you losing sleep over the worry that insomnia can increase the frequency of premature ventricular contractions (PVCs)?

-There can be a connection between premature ventricular contractions and insomnia because lack of sleep can cause a surge of adrenaline, says cardiologist David N. Smith, MD, owner of Premier Cardiovascular Care, Charlotte, NC.
+There can be a connection between premature ventricular contractions and insomnia because lack of sleep can cause a surge of adrenaline, says cardiologist David N. Smith, MD, a board certified cardiologist with Dynamic Health in Charlotte, NC.

 This causes stress and agitation to the heart muscle.

 “The heart then skips a beat felt as a palpitation but reflective of muscle twitching or premature contractions,” says Dr. Smith.